 After registering, click the “Create new migration” green button.

-In the main Dashboard, you will see four stages of Magento to Shopify migration process: Setup, Demo Migration, Full Migration, and Complete.
+In the main Dashboard, you will see four stages of the Magento to Shopify migration process: Setup, Demo Migration, Full Migration, and Complete.

 Setup Magento as your target store: